Got pain when you squat? Build strength safely with this chair squat from SilverSneakers Master Trainer Andi.

 Step 1: Seated Hip Hinge

 Sit forward in your chair with your chest up tall.
-Begin with your hands on your hips or thighs, and feet planted firmly on the ground below your knees.
+Begin with your hands on your hips or thighs, and feet planted firmly on the floor below your knees.
 Hinge at your hips to lean forward slightly, and put some of your weight into your feet.
-Then hinge back to return to your tall, seated position.
+Then hinge back to sit tall.

 Step 2: Pressure Squat